Tectoneg a Geoffiseg

 - formation of seamounts and oceanic islands

-- formation of oceanic plateaus and their environmental impacts
+- formation of oceanic plateaus and continental flood basalts and their environmental impacts

 - hydrothermal processes